 About Lynn Jenner

 Lynn Jenner specialises in writing creative non-fiction, memoir, literary essays and poetry.
-Lynn’s most recent book, Lost and Gone Away, was a non-fiction finalist in the Ockham New Zealand Book Awards in 2016.
+Lynn’s most recent book, Peat was published in July 2019.
+Her previous book Lost and Gone Away, was a non-fiction finalist in the Ockham New Zealand Book Awards in 2016.
 Her first book, Dear Sweet Harry, won the New Zealand Society of Authors Best First Book of Poetry prize in 2011.
 Lynn has a PhD in creative writing.
 She has taught poetry and memoir, supervised and mentored undergraduate and post-graduate writing students, examined creative writing Masters projects, written reader’s reports for publishers, advised writers on manuscript assembly and published research about how the teaching of Creative Writing works.
 Lynn’s feedback is supportive and encouraging and also honest.

 CLICK HERE to contact me and discuss getting started.
 If neither of these services seems like what you are looking for, you are welcome to contact me to discuss how things might work best for you.